ronaldmuhumuza-tech/IndusStream/v1-serverless-telemetry/README.md

 # v1 – Serverless Telemetry

 Simulated telemetry data is sent to AWS and processed using a fully serverless architecture.
+A summary of system use cases is available here: [Use Cases](docs/use-cases.md)

 ---